Printer Cables: A Complete Guide to Choosing the Right Connection

 • Connectors: USB Type-A (computer) to Type-B (printer).

-• Speed: USB 2.0 speeds are up to 480 Mbps, and USB 3.0 speeds are up to 5 Gbps.
+• Speed: USB 2.0 speeds reach up to 480 Mbps, while USB 3.0 speeds can reach up to 5 Gbps.

 • Limitations: Standard cable lengths are typically 16 feet (5 meters), but can be extended using an extender or active USB cable.